LamantiaKara/LamantiaKara.github.io/_pages/index.md

   image_position: "center 50%"
 ---

 Hello!
-I am a Royal Society Newton International Fellow at the University of Bristol Glaciology Centre where I focus on mountain glacier snowlines.
-My research involves using satellite imagery with computation modeling to understand how glacier snowlines to environmental changes.
+I am a Royal Society Newton International Fellow at the Bristol Glaciology Centre, University of Bristol” where I focus on mountain glacier snowlines.
+My research involves using satellite imagery with computational modeling to understand how glacier snowlines respond to environmental changes.

 I'm passionate about polar and mountain environments, and I enjoy communicating science to diverse audiences.
 When I'm not working on glaciers, you might find me hiking, baking, reading fiction, or exploring new places.